Installation

 • Operating System

 • PG-Strom requires Linux operating system for x86_64 architecture, and its distribution supported by CUDA Toolkit.
-Our recommendation is Red Hat Enterprise Linux or Rocky Linux version 8.x series.
+Our recommendation is Red Hat Enterprise Linux or Rocky Linux version 9.x or 8.x series.

 • GPU Direct SQL (with cuFile driver) needs the nvidia-fs driver distributed with CUDA Toolkit, and Mellanox OFED (OpenFabrics Enterprise Distribution) driver.